kyoungerman/Senior-Design-Project/README.md

 Finally, the user could see the historical prices of the PC parts in a line chart format.

+files of interest: WebApp-master/mysite/main/views.py hold a majority of the code that we wrote.
+                   WebApp-master/mysite/main/models.py is where the database tables are defined.

 Team: Me, Austin Tarango, Jordan Ruckle, and Jacob Silva.